Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 - UNLV is 4-2-0 against the spread this year.

-- The Rebels are 3-1 ATS when underdogs by 20.5 points or more this year.

-- UNLV's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- UNLV's games this season have hit the over two times in six opportunities (33.3%).

-- The Rebels have 10 giveaways this season, while the Wolf Pack have 13 takeaways .
+- This season the Rebels have 10 turnovers, three fewer than the Wolf Pack have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.